-The City has been allocated 1,816 vouchers.
-However, because federal policies cap both the number of vouchers and their associated funding, only 1,620 households are estimated to receive assistance under the Section 8 programs in 2014.
+The City has been allocated 1,860 vouchers.
+However, because federal policies cap both the number of vouchers and their associated funding, only 1,630 households are estimated to receive assistance under the Section 8 programs in 2016.
+With the award of additional vouchers, the CDA has been able to increase the number of residents served.